 A: Yes.
 Your trip will not pay for any “souvenirs.” (you should probably get your parents something) Also, while the trip may supply some snacks, you may want to buy a soda or something when you stop for gas.
 Most trips raise enough money to cover every meal, however some trips may not provide food for the drive to and from the site.
 You should speak to your site leader about how much is appropriate and if all the meals will be covered.

 A: Absolutely.
-We are strong supporters of it, because without an Oxford Comma, people might be confused, perplexed, or disoriented without them.
+We are strong supporters of it, because without an Oxford Comma, people might be confused, perplexed, or disoriented.